Osteoporosis Program at NYM

-The most effective test for diagnosing osteoporosis takes just ten minutes and is totally painless.
-Bone densitometry is available at the New York Methodist Faculty Practice and at the Women's Diagnostic Center.
-This safe and non-invasive procedure uses a minimal amount of radiation to measure bone density.
-Please understand that this test is available to both men and women.
+The most effective test for diagnosing osteoporosis takes just ten minutes and is painless.
+Bone densitometry, available at New York Methodist Hospital’s Women’s Diagnostic Center, is a safe and non-invasive procedure, which uses a minimal amount of radiation to accurately evaluate bone density.
+Men may also undergo this test to determine whether they have the disease.

 Medical and Surgical Treatment for Osteoporosis

 To prevent fractures, people with osteoporosis should avoid activities like heavy lifting and contact sports.
-However, enjoying safe activities helps a person maintain strong bones.
-In addition, calcium and vitamin D often prevent further loss of bone mass.
-Medications prescribed to treat osteoporosis may actually improve bone density in patients with osteoporosis.
-NYM physicians may prescribe hormone replacement therapy or estrogen receptor modulators.
-Estrogen receptor modulators benefit patients in some of the same ways as hormone therapy.
+However, staying active with approved weight-bearing activities, helps to keep bones strong.
+Medical treatment can often prevent further depletion.
+Medications, including bisphosphonates, calcium and vitamin D, may actually improve bone density in patients with osteoporosis.
+Hormone replacement therapy or estrogen receptor modulators, which have some of the beneficial effects of hormone therapy, may also be used.

 For more information, please call 718.780.5029 or 718.246.8600.